Hang In There!

 If you are applying through the University of Wisconsin’s Office of International Programs, you will receive a bill from the UW Bursar for the program tuition plus administrative fees; if you are not a UW student you may receive this bill directly from your home institution.

-U.S. and Canadian participants should contact the UW study abroad office with any questions on tuition payment.
-Participants from outside the U.S. and Canada should contact Ceiba for tuition payment instructions.
+U.S. and Canadian participants should contact the UW Study Abroad Office with any questions on tuition payment (peeradvisor@studyabroad.wisc.edu).
+Participants from outside the U.S. and Canada should Ceiba for tuition payment instructions at courses@ceiba.org.